templeman/awesome-ipsum/README.md

 * [Swearem Ipsum](http://www.swearemipsum.com/) - The Latin swear generator.
 * [Time Cube Ipsum](http://www.timecubeipsum.com/) - You can not comprehend the actual ipsum in a single rotation of Earth.
 * [Trollem Ipsum](http://trollemipsum.appspot.com/) - Generates different results based on your relationship with Apple. `API`
+* [Twipsum](https://twipsum.net/) - Specify a Twitter account as the source material for this ipsum generator.
 * [Web 2.0 Ipsum](http://web20ipsum.com/) - Featuring Web 2.0 startup names.